-Julian Assange Has Slammed Obama Administration Over ‘Dramatic Response’ to WikiLeaks Revelations [Video]
+Julian Assange Slams Obama Administration Over ‘Dramatic Response’ To WikiLeaks Revelations [Video]

 Many Republicans have criticized the lack of evidence that the Obama administration had for its claims that Russia hacked into DNC emails and Julian Assange told Sean Hannity that Obama has been acting “like a lawyer” with his hacking allegations.

-There are over 50,000 emails that were released which reveal things such as Clinton aides speaking dismissively about Catholics and the fact that there was an official of the Democratic National Committee who provided Hillary Clinton with the 2016 presidential debate questions well in advance of the debates.
+There are over 50,000 emails that reveal things such as Clinton aides speaking dismissively about Catholics and the fact that there was an official of the Democratic National Committee who provided Hillary Clinton with the 2016 presidential debate questions well in advance of the debates.

 Julian Assange: Obama admin is trying to delegitimize Trump.